jina-ai/finetuner/docs/tasks/text-to-image.md

 please use `model = finetuner.get_model('/path/to/YOUR-MODEL.zip', is_onnx=True)`
 ```

-## Advanced: Apply Wise-ft
+## Advanced: WiSE-FT

-Wise-ft, proposed by Mitchell et al. in [Robust fine-tuning of zero-shot models](https://arxiv.org/abs/2109.01903),
+WiSE-FT, proposed by Mitchell et al. in [Robust fine-tuning of zero-shot models](https://arxiv.org/abs/2109.01903),
-has been proven to be an effective way for fine-tuning models with strong zero-shot capability,
+has been proven to be an effective way for fine-tuning models with a strong zero-shot capability,
 such as CLIP.
 As was introduced in the paper:

 > Large pre-trained models such as CLIP or ALIGN offer consistent accuracy across a range of data distributions when performing zero-shot inference (i.e., without fine-tuning on a specific dataset).
 Although existing fine-tuning methods substantially improve accuracy on a given target distribution, they often reduce robustness to distribution shifts.
 We address this tension by introducing a simple and effective method for improving robustness while fine-tuning: ensembling the weights of the zero-shot and fine-tuned models (WiSE-FT).

-Finetuner allows you to apply wise-ft on your run,
+Finetuner allows you to apply WiSE-FT easily,
 all you need to do is to pass a coefficient to the `model_options`, such as:

 ```diff